lskatz/SimpleLib.pl/POSTING.md

     Simple::new( y )
             int y

-    # I have no idea how "SimplePtr" became a valid keyword, but somehow t
-    +he XS engine realizes that it is the return type of the constructor.
+    # I have no idea how "SimplePtr" became a valid keyword, but somehow the XS engine realizes that it is the return type of the constructor.
     # It's magic to me, for now.

     MODULE = Simple         PACKAGE = SimplePtr

-    # Here is some basic XS, the documentation on this is covered pretty w
-    +ell in "Extending and Embedding Perl", specifically chapters 2 and 6.
+    # Here is some basic XS, the documentation on this is covered pretty well in "Extending and Embedding Perl", specifically chapters 2 and 6.

     int
     Simple::add(x)